archway-network/archway/x/callback/spec/03_end_block.md

 3. Handle error

-   If there was any error during the execution of the callback, whether from the contract returning an error, or an out of gas error, throw a failure event with the detailed error message.
+   If there was any error during the execution of the callback, whether from the contract returning an error, or an out of gas error, set the error with the [x/cwerrors](../../cwerrors/spec/README.md) module with the appropriate error code.

    If the callback was successfull, throw a success event.